wyrmworkspublishing/free5e/en-US/Monstrous_Manuscript/Legal.md

 This work includes material taken from the Lazy GM's 5e Monster Builder Resource Document written by Teos Abadía of [Alphastream.org](https://Alphastream.org), Scott Fitzgerald Gray of [Insaneangel.com](https://Insaneangel.com), and Michael E. Shea of [SlyFlourish.com](https://SlyFlourish.com), available under a Creative Commons Attribution 4.0 International License.
 <!-- TODO Add a link to the license -->

-The text of Free5e Free Range Monsters © 2025 by Wyrmworks Publishing and available at [https://free5e.com](https://free5e.com) is licensed under Creative Commons Attribution 4.0 International.
+The text of Free5e Monstrous Manuscript © 2025 by Wyrmworks Publishing and available at [https://free5e.com](https://free5e.com) is licensed under Creative Commons Attribution 4.0 International.
 To view a copy of this license, visit [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/).

 You are free to use this content in any manner permitted by that license as long as you include the following attribution statement in your own work:
-> This work includes material adapted from **Free5e Free Range Monsters**, © 2025 by Wyrmworks Publishing, and available at [https://free5e.com](https://free5e.com).
+> This work includes material adapted from **Free5e Monstrous Manuscript**, © 2025 by Wyrmworks Publishing, and available at [https://free5e.com](https://free5e.com).
-> **Free5e Free Range Monsters** is licensed under the Creative Commons Attribution 4.0 International License (CC-BY-4.0).
+> **Free5e Monstrous Manuscript** is licensed under the Creative Commons Attribution 4.0 International License (CC-BY-4.0).
 > To view a copy of this license, visit [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/).
 >
 > This adaptation also includes material originally taken from: